momomo/momomo.com.platform.Return/README.md

 ## momomo.com.platform.Return

-###### A intuitive library that allows you to return multiple return values with defined types on the fly from any method rather than being limited to the default maximum of one.
+###### An intuitive library that allows you to return multiple return values with defined types on the fly from any method rather than being limited to the default maximum of one.

 #### Dependencies
 * None.
 Zero. **JDK5** compatible perhaps even.
 Not tested but should compile.
 Tested on **JDK15**.